 I used the app to quickly find which lounges I had access to, and cross-referenced with LoungeBuddy for unbiased reviews.
-The Air Canada Maple Leaf lounge looked good, and made the most sense, since it was in the same terminal I’d be departing from.
+The Air Canada Maple Leaf lounge looked good and made the most sense, since it was in the same terminal I’d be departing from.

 Once through check-in and security, the location instructions in the app were easy to follow.
-After a swipe of my membership card and showing my boarding pass at at reception, I was ushered into an oasis of calm.
-Due probably to the time of day, there were only half a dozen other people in the lounge.
+After a swipe of my membership card and showing my boarding pass at reception, I was ushered into an oasis of calm.
+Probably due to the time of day, there were only half a dozen other people in the lounge.

-The Wi-fi was fast and reliable, the seats were comfortable, and it was one of the quietest places I’ve ever found inside an airport.
-Literally the only problem was the 10:30pm lounge closing time, which meant having to return to the din and bright lights of my boarding gate for an hour before getting on the plane.
+The Wi-Fi was fast and reliable, the seats were comfortable, and it was one of the quietest places I’ve ever found inside an airport.
+Literally the only problem was the 10:30 pm lounge closing time, which meant having to return to the din and bright lights of my boarding gate for an hour before getting on the plane.
 At least after three glasses of wine, it wasn’t hard to take a nap.

-After arriving in Mexico City at 6am, spending two hours in a non-airconditioned immigration line and then another hour sitting on the floor waiting to recheck for my onward flight, it’s fair to say I wasn’t at my freshest.
+After arriving in Mexico City at 6 am, spending two hours in a non-airconditioned immigration line and then another hour sitting on the floor waiting to recheck for my onward flight, it’s fair to say I wasn’t at my freshest.
 Fortunately, the Grand Lounge Elite lounge wasn’t hard to find.

-All of that was complimentary, as were the snacks, drinks and Wi-fi.
+All of that was complimentary, as were the snacks, drinks, and Wi-Fi.
 After checking my emails and finishing my breakfast, I curled up in one of the chairs, set an alarm, and grabbed some of the sleep that had eluded me on the flight.

 I used that same lounge again on the way out of Mexico a month later, and spent a couple of hours answering emails while gorging myself on crackers and hummus in Miami’s Avianca VIP lounge while waiting for a flight to Madrid.

 So, all of those experiences were great, and vastly better than sitting in any departure area.
 My Priority Pass experience hasn’t been flawless, however — not due to the program or lounges themselves, but because of the airports they’re in.

-I found a cheap flight from Taipei to Melbourne with Philippine Airlines, with an 11 hour layover in Manilla.
+I found a cheap flight from Taipei to Melbourne with Philippine Airlines, with an 11-hour layover in Manilla.
 I knew from past experience that the airport was one of the worst in the world, so was only prepared to endure that layover if I had a lounge to do it in.